December 2019 News and Awards

 Dr. Hsiao-Yean Chiu visited the UW SON from Taipei Medical University in November 2019.
 She is Associate Professor and Deputy Director of the School of Nursing, College of Nursing, Taipei, Taiwan.
 As her work focuses on sleep in traumatic brain injury patients, she was hosted by Dr. Hilaire Thompson, and was able to meet with several SON faculty including Drs.
 Sue McCurry, Eeeseung Byun, and Teresa Ward.
 She also met with doctoral and post-doctoral trainees and toured the SON sleep laboratory during her visit.

-Zainab Alzawad, PhD in Nursing Science graduate, had a paper from her dissertation recently accepted for publication in the Journal of Pediatric Nursing, titled, “A qualitative study of parents’ experiences in the pediatric intensive care unit: Riding a roller coaster.”
+Zainab Alzawad, PhD in Nursing Science graduate, had an article from her dissertation recently accepted for publication in the Journal of Pediatric Nursing, titled, “A qualitative study of parents’ experiences in the pediatric intensive care unit: Riding a roller coaster.”
 School of Nursing faculty Frances Lewis, Ira Kantrowitz-Gordon, Amy Howells are co-authors.

 Kwankaew Wongchareon, June 2019 PhD in Nursing Science graduate, had a paper from her dissertation recently accepted for publication in Injury Prevention, titled “IMPACT and CRASH prognostic models for traumatic brain injury: External validation in a South-American cohort”.
 School of Nursing faculty Hilarie Thompson and Pamela Holsclaw Mitchell are among the co-authors on the paper.